CmrxRecon/CMRxRecon2024/README.md

 ### The CMRxRecon Dataset
 A total of 330 healthy volunteers are recruited for multi-contrast CMR imaging in our imaging center.
 The dataset include multi-contrast k-space data, consist of cardiac cine, T1/T2mapping, tagging, phase-contrast (i.e., flow2d), and dark-blood imaging.
 It also includes imaging of different anatomical views like long-axis (2-chamber, 3-chamber, and 4-chamber), short-axis (SAX), left ventricul outflow tract (LVOT), and aorta (transversal and sagittal views).

-The released dataset includes 200 training data, 60 validation data and 70 test data.
+The released dataset includes 200 training data, 60 validation data, and 70 test data.

 Training cases including fully sampled k-space data will be provided in '.mat' format.

 Validation cases include under-sampled k-space data, sampling trajectories, and autocalibration signals (ACS, 16 lines or 16x16 regions) with various acceleration factors in '.mat' format.

 Test cases include fully sampled k-space data, undersampled k-space data, sampling trajectories and autocalibration signals (ACS, 16 lines or 16x16 regions).
 Test cases will not be released before the challenge ends.

 ![Image](https://github.com/CmrxRecon/CMRxRecon2024/blob/main/Showimage.png)